Learn why leading HR professionals trust ekincare! Read more

-The new coronavirus (COVID-19), recently declared by the World Health Organization (WHO) an international public health emergency, is hitting closer to home.
+The new coronavirus (COVID-19), recently declared an international public health emergency by the World Health Organization (WHO), is hitting closer to home.
 The virus has infected tens of thousands and continues to spread globally, prompting the healthcare providers—many who are already stretched thin during the busy flu season—to question how they will accommodate a potential spike in visit volume while protecting their patients and themselves.

 Telemedicine is proving to be an increasingly valuable tool in the medical arsenal, helping to reduce the spread of infection by providing first-line defense.
-Televisits can help doctors combat the coronavirus outbreak, even reaching patients in remote locations who have limited access to care.
+Televisits can help doctors combat the coronavirus outbreak, even reaching patients in remote locations with limited care access.
 This remote diagnosis and treatment of patients offer physicians and other caregivers the opportunity to readily communicate and share information electronically via — among other things — virtual video visits, text messaging and monitoring services.

 Here’s a closer look at how it promotes early detection, limits exposure, and helps providers treat more patients.

 Televisits provide a safe, efficient way for patients to connect with their own doctors from the comfort of their homes.